pi-star-2025/pi_star/Red_Spider_314159.md

 Thought is nothing but air coming into your ears and pretzeling into a castle into your nose.

-To the extent you catch it with the full nose breath, this is a big wavelength, and opens up yours eyes fully (14) To the extent it is a smaller part of breath, it is a smaller wavelength, and opens your ears fully (15)
+To the extent you catch it with the full nose breath, this is a big wavelength, and opens up yours eyes fully (14)

+To the extent it is a smaller part of breath, it is a smaller wavelength, and opens your ears fully (15)

 And then listening to thought is from the red in the belly, the red spider mind, 9 to 3.

-Watching all the pretzel castles fall into the nose triangle.
+Watching all the flies of thoughts fall into the nose triangle.